 11. If you are instructed to return the microprocessor, follow all packaging instructions, and use any packaging materials for shipping that are supplied to you.

 Installing a microprocessor and heat sink

-For information about the type of microprocessor that the server supports and other information that you must consider when you install a microprocessor, see the Installation and User's Guide on the IBM Documentation CD.
+The following notes describe the type of microprocessor that the server supports and other information that you must consider when you install a microprocessor and heat sink.